 British values

-Priory School is a welcoming and highly supportive special school, with a positive ethos and vision for the success of all our students, through highly individualised and person-centred learning.
-Our vision for our school community is one of ‘Brilliant Lives’.
-Our mission is to provide a learning community that inspires individuals to achieve amazing things.
-We are committed to ensuring our students develop into valuable and fully rounded members of society who treat others with respect and tolerance, regardless of background.
+We are committed to ensuring our students become valuable and fully rounded members of society who treat others with respect and tolerance, regardless of background.
 We are proud of the rich diversity within our school and our community and we take every opportunity to promote ‘British Values’ through our Spiritual, Moral, Social and Cultural (SMSC) education which underpins our curriculum offer and supports the holistic development of our students.

 We recognise that such development is most successful when those values and attitudes are promoted and modelled by every member of our learning community.
 We are committed to staff training and updating of our knowledge and understanding.

-It is our intention that our students leave school fully prepared for life in modern Britain.
-As a School community, our core values are Ambition, Respect, Courage, Pride and Happiness.
 We believe that these values reflect the fundamental British Values which will underpin our students’ learning.
 These are:

-• Democracy: an understanding of how citizens can influence decision-making through the democratic process.
+Democracy: an understanding of how citizens can influence decision-making through the democratic process.

-• Rule of law: the value and reasons behind laws and rules that govern and protect us, and the consequence when laws or rules are broken.
+Rule of Law: the value and reasons behind laws and rules that govern and protect us, and the consequence when laws or rules are broken.

-• Tolerance of different faiths and beliefs: an acceptance that people having different faiths or beliefs to oneself (or having none) should be accepted and tolerated, and should not be the cause of prejudicial or discriminatory behaviour.
+Tolerance of different faiths and beliefs: an acceptance that people having different faiths or beliefs to oneself (or having none) should be accepted and tolerated, and should not be the cause of prejudicial or discriminatory behaviour.

-• Individual liberty: an expectation that all students within the school have a voice that is listened to and the ability to make choices within a safe and supportive environment.
+Individual Liberty: an expectation that all students within the school have a voice that is listened to and the ability to make choices within a safe and supportive environment.

-• Mutual respect: an understanding of how to recognise and celebrate our own achievements and those of others.
+Mutual Respect: an understanding of how to recognise and celebrate our own achievements and those of others.

 The Prevent duty